You are here:

 The Purpose of Each System

-EAS technology is primarily designed for loss prevention.
-It uses tags or labels attached to merchandise that trigger an alarm when passing through detection antennas without being deactivated.
+EAS technology primarily aims to prevent loss.
+It uses tags or labels attached to merchandise that trigger an alarm when they pass through detection antennas without deactivating them.

 RFID, however, focuses on data identification and tracking.
 Each RFID tag contains a microchip that stores item-level information, allowing businesses to monitor stock levels, product movement, and supply chain flow in real time.